 A study abroad program designed to provide students with a total German-speaking environment which will allow a broadening of knowledge and appreciation of German language and culture.
+May be repeated for credit.

 GERM 3210 Advanced Composition in German (3)